Disordered 2D ferromagnetism at the surface of FeSi

 A $T$-$H$ phase diagram based on the \Lavg = 50 $\mu$m fragments is constructed in Fig. \ref{fig:Phase} with the inset showing how the defining features are identified from $M/H$ vs $T$ results.
-The regions are labeled as P (paramagnetic), C (tentative conical), and S (tentative helical) in keeping with the magnetic phases typical to the 3D magnetically ordered cousins of FeSi \cite{Balas2020PhysRevLett.124.057201CoSiSkyrmions, Munzer2010PhysRevB.81.041203FeCoSiSkyrmion, Bauer2016PhysRevB.93.235144FeCoSiMagHistory}.
-We emphasize that this phase diagram averages over all crystallographic directions, but owing to the cubic symmetry the anisotrophy should be minimal and only minor changes in phase boundaries are expected \cite{Bauer2016PhysRevB.93.235144FeCoSiMagHistory}.
-The signatures associated with the S phase ($T^-_{ZFC}$ and $T^+_{ZFC}$) only appear during a ZFC measurement, while the C phase is the only ordered phase present for a FC measurement, consistent with 3D magnetically ordered Fe$_{1-x}$Co$_x$Si \cite{Bauer2016PhysRevB.93.235144FeCoSiMagHistory} in which the S phase is a metastable phase.
+The regions are labeled as P (paramagnetic), C (tentative conical), and S (tentative helical) in keeping with the magnetic phases typical to the 3D magnetically ordered cousins of FeSi \cite{Balas2020PhysRevLett.124.057201CoSiSkyrmions, Munzer2010PhysRevB.81.041203FeCoSiSkyrmion, Bauer2016PhysRevB.93.235144FeCoSiMagHistory}, although the true microscopic nature of these phases will require more investigation.
+The presence of a zero field anomalous Hall effect and hysteresis loops in our data are inconsistent with the S phase being a true helical phase as such a state has zero net moment at zero $H$.
+This is observed experimentally in the anomalous Hall effect of Fe$_{1-x}$Co$_x$Si \cite{Manyala2004NatMatFeSiAHE} that exhibits no hysteresis loops owing to the lack of a zero field spontaneous moment to the helical phase \cite{Beille_1981_JPhysF_FeCoSiHelical, Takeda_2009_JPSJ_FeCoSi_SANS}.
+We emphasize that this phase diagram averages over all crystallographic directions, but owing to the cubic symmetry the anisotropy should be minimal and only minor changes in phase boundaries are expected \cite{Bauer2016PhysRevB.93.235144FeCoSiMagHistory}.
+The signatures associated with the S phase ($T^-_{ZFC}$ and $T^+_{ZFC}$) only appear during a ZFC measurement, while the C phase is the only ordered phase present for a FC measurement, consistent with a report on 3D magnetically ordered Fe$_{1-x}$Co$_x$Si \cite{Bauer2016PhysRevB.93.235144FeCoSiMagHistory} in which the helical phase is a metastable phase.
 The overall evolution of the phase boundaries with field, as defined by $T^*$ and $T^{max}_{ZFC}$, indicate an unusually slow approach to a field polarized state and suggests that spin fluctuations persist to larger field.

 The presence of these fluctuations manifest in the 2~K surface magnetization ($M_{2D}$) shown in Fig. \ref{fig:MvH} (a) for a few \Lavg ~values, which is obtained by subtracting the bulk $M(H)$ from the initial intact crystals (\Lavg = 3000 $\mu$m).
 The hysteretic behavior is resolvable in the low-field data (inset) and is consistent with the surface transport results in Fig. \ref{fig:Transport}.
 There is a hierarchy with the smaller particle sizes (more surface area) having larger $M_{2D} (H)$, consistent with this being a 2D surface magnetism.
 In order to scale magnetization from units of $M$/Fe atom to $M$/unit cell surface area with lattice constant $a$ = 4.48 \AA $ $, we postulate that